Skip to main content

 How Long Does a Water Heater Last?
 Signs, Lifespan & Tips to Help It Last Longer

 Whether it’s a hot shower or just getting the dishwasher going, your water heater quietly keeps daily life running smoothly.
 But like any appliance, it won’t last forever.
-So how long does a water heater actually last?
+So how long does a tankless water heater in Meza, AZ actually last?

 That depends on the type you have, how much it’s used, and how well it’s been maintained.
 In this post, we’ll break down the average lifespan of both tank and tankless water heaters, how to spot signs that yours might be on the way out, and what you can do to help it last as long as possible.